The Empowered Employee – A Blog About Workplace Bullying and How To Empower Yourself

 So, while we wait for US laws to catch up to legislation in many other countries that have already deemed workplace bullying illegal, we must find a way to protect ourselves.

-I invite you to join me to so we can expand to a network of employees empowered and in control of defining their own professional life.
+I invite you to join me, expanding to a network of employees empowered and in control of defining their own professional life.